jonathastavares/re-former/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Active Record Database Model
+# re-former project

-> This is a database model for a Post system,
+> This is a project for building forms using Rails.
+> In this project, I created a simple database for Users, where the data will be stored for learning purposes.
+> This project helps me to understand better how parameters works in Rails.

 ![screenshot](/screenshot.jpg)